W-Net-AI/LISP-CV/Readme.md

 #INSTALLATION

- To use Lisp-Cv you will need to first install the development build of OpenCV here https://github.com/Itseez/opencv and GitHub member arjuncomar's fork of opencv_contrib here https://github.com/arjuncomar/opencv_contrib.
+ To use Lisp-CV you will need to first install the development build of OpenCV here https://github.com/Itseez/opencv and GitHub member arjuncomar's fork of opencv_contrib here https://github.com/arjuncomar/opencv_contrib.
 Instructions to build both are in the Readme.md at the former link.
-You will need to install Emacs, SBCL (or ACL, CLISP), SLIME and QuickLisp, and then finally Lisp-Cv and all of the required .so files.
+You will need to install Emacs, SBCL (or ACL, CLISP), SLIME and QuickLisp, and then finally Lisp-CV and all of the required .so files.

 Now Install Emacs, (SBCL,CLISP,ACL), SLIME, QuickLisp.
 You should be able to easily find